What is an obstetric healthcare provider?

-Choosing the health care provider who will help care for you during your pregnancy, labor, and delivery is very important.
-There are several types of health care providers who can care for your needs during your pregnancy, labor, and delivery.
-Be sure to explore your options and evaluate what is most important to you.
+Choosing the healthcare provider who will help care for you during your pregnancy, labor, and delivery is an important decision.
+Different types of obstetric healthcare providers can fill these needs.
+Explore your options and think carefully about what is most important to you.

-Certified nurse midwives (CNMs) — These are specially trained, licensed professionals experienced in providing obstetric and newborn care.
+Certified nurse midwives (CNMs): Specially trained, licensed professionals experienced in providing obstetric and newborn care.
 CNMs provide comprehensive, family-centered maternity care from the first prenatal visit through labor and delivery, and after the birth of your baby.
-Midwives are registered nurses who have earned their master’s degrees in nursing, with a strong emphasis on clinical training in midwifery.
+Midwives are registered nurses who have earned their master's degrees in nursing, with a strong emphasis on clinical training in midwifery.
 Midwives work with obstetricians who are always available to assist if complications occur during pregnancy, labor, or delivery.

 Note: Most insurance providers will not cover the costs of a doula.

-How do I choose a health care provider?
+How do I choose an obstetric healthcare provider?

-Once you decide the type of provider that best suits your needs, you will need to select one person in particular.
-Here are some questions to ask that might help you determine the best prenatal health care provider for you:
+Here are some questions to ask to help you determine the best prenatal healthcare provider for you:

-- Has the health care provider had any problems with his or her medical practice?
+- Is the healthcare provider board-certified?
+Has the healthcare provider had any problems with his or her medical practice?
 (To get this information, contact your state medical licensing board.)

-- Do I have a choice about who I see and who delivers my baby?
+- Do I have a choice about whom I see and who delivers my baby?

 - If the provider is a doctor, will I see him or her at every visit, or will a nurse see me during my prenatal visits?

-- Am I allowed to write a personal birth plan?
-Will it be respected?
+- If I create a birth plan, will it be respected?

-You might want to schedule an introductory visit to meet with the health care provider and determine if you feel comfortable with him or her.
-During this visit, you might want to ask some of the questions listed above so you can create an opinion about the provider and make a final decision.
+Try to schedule an introductory visit to meet with the healthcare provider and determine if you feel comfortable with him or her.
+During this visit, ask some of the questions listed above so you can create an opinion about the provider and make a final decision.

 Note: If you choose a doctor who belongs to a group practice, usually all the members of the group will see you during your pregnancy, and one of them will be there for the delivery.

-When selecting a health care provider, consider what options are available for delivery.
-Like providers, there are many options to consider when deciding where to have your baby.
+As with providers, options are available when you are deciding where to have your baby.
 These include:

-If you have already selected a health care provider, consult with him or her to find out where he or she delivers babies.
-Then consider the following:
+If you have already selected a healthcare provider, ask where he or she delivers babies.
+If it is a hospital, your questions might include the following:

 - Is the hospital a reasonable driving distance?